neo4jrb/neo4j-core/README.md

 # Neo4j-core v3.0 [![Code Climate](https://codeclimate.com/github/andreasronge/neo4j-core.png)](https://codeclimate.com/github/andreasronge/neo4j-core) [![Build Status](https://travis-ci.org/andreasronge/neo4j-core.png)](https://travis-ci.org/andreasronge/neo4j-core)

+A simple Ruby wrapper around the Neo4j graph database that works with the server and embedded Neo4j API.
+This gem can be used both from JRuby and normal MRI.
+You may get better performance using it from JRuby and the embedded Neo4j, but it will probably be easier to develop (e.g. faster to run tests) on MRI and neo4j server.
+This gem is designed to work well together with the neo4j active model compliant gem (see the 3.0 branch).

-For the stable v2.0 version, see the v2.0 branch https://github.com/andreasronge/neo4j-core/tree/v2.x
+For the stable v2.0 version, see the v2.0 branch https://github.com/andreasronge/neo4j-core/tree/v2.x Do not use this gem in production.

 ## Installation

 ### Usage from Neo4j Server